CeeThinwa/knowledge-hub/book/blending_the_4.md

 * the data administrators and pipeline builders,
 * the data preprocessors,
-* the ML algorithm design specialists and
+* the ML algorithm design specialists,
-* the model implementers and evaluators - also the data storytellers
+* the model implementers and evaluators and
+* the data storytellers

 The non-technical team would comprise